Wednesday, 24 May 2017

 6- Back in April 2007 when I didnt know how things worked, a couple of the posts on my wall were simply: Is dominating.
 Assuming that my name is right there so no need to write it again.
 But others did that too.
 In fact, a guy I know still does it today.Also, when friends wrote on my wall, I would also reply on my wall; after some time, Id reply on their walls, before finally understanding that this was what comments are for.

 7- I find it a little weird that some people who are in their 20s add CEO to their Facebook profile.
-Unless you really work for a major corporation or organization, CEO doesnt really suit you if you own a flower shop or a design company.
-Does it give them satisfaction to be identified as such?
+Unless you really work for a major corporation or organization, CEO doesnt really suit you if you own a flower shop or a design store.
+Does it maybe give them satisfaction to be identified as such?
 And what happens when they reach 45.

 8- By observing people “checking-in” places on Facebook those last few years I came to the following conclusion.
 There are 3 types of those who do that.